ldeso/hugo-flex/README.md

 ### Soundcloud Player

-A [Soundcloud player](https://help.soundcloud.com/hc/articles/115003449627) can be inserted with the shortcode:
+A privacy-friendly [Soundcloud player](https://help.soundcloud.com/hc/articles/115003449627) can be inserted with the shortcode:

 ```
 {{< soundcloud 123456789 >}}
 ```

-The parameter is the track ID.
-It can be extracted from the [embed code](https://help.soundcloud.com/hc/articles/115003568008) in the track's webpage.
-This player is privacy friendly: it will only load on user input.
+The parameter is the track ID and can be extracted from the track's [embed code](https://help.soundcloud.com/hc/articles/115003568008).
+The player will only load after user input.

 ## Custom CSS and JS